MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/configurations.md

 ## Using new resources in Your configuration

 If you ran the previous examples, you might have noticed that you were warned that you were using a resource without explicitly importing it.
-Today, DSC ships with 12 resources as part of the PSDesiredStateConfiguration module.

-The cmdlet, [Get-DscResource](/powershell/module/PSDesiredStateConfiguration/Get-DscResource), can be used to determine what resources are installed on the system and available for use by the LCM.
-Once these modules have been placed in `$env:PSModulePath` and are properly recognized by [Get-DscResource](/powershell/module/PSDesiredStateConfiguration/Get-DscResource), they still need to be loaded within your configuration.
+The cmdlet, [Get-DscResource](/powershell/module/PSDesiredStateConfiguration/Get-DscResource), can be used to determine what resources are installed on the system and available for use.
+Even when their modules have been placed in `$env:PSModulePath` and are properly recognized by [Get-DscResource](/powershell/module/PSDesiredStateConfiguration/Get-DscResource), they still need to be loaded within your configuration.